 -

-In 2025, CBA Alberta is recruiting a Secretary candidate from South Alberta, and for 2 Director at Large positions, 1 North Young Lawyer position and 1 South Lawyer (outside Calgary) position.
-Candidates who meet the criteria for the designated Board Director positions are also eligible for the director at large positions.
+The current 2026 Board election will be recruiting for the following positions: 2 Director-at-Large positions, 1 South Young Lawyer position, and 1 North Lawyer (outside Edmonton) position.
+Candidates who meet the criteria for the designated positions are also eligible for the Director-at-Large positions.

-- Every nomination must be signed by 3 voting members of the Branch and must be returned by the close of nominations at NOON on April 25, 2025
+- Every nomination must be signed by three voting members of the Branch and must be received by the close of nominations.

-- An election if required will be held from May 1 - 26, 2025.
-At the commencement of the voting period, the Voters (all eligible voting members of the Branch, namely Active Regular and Scholar members holding membership for year 2024 - 2025 and Honorary members who have paid the fees by end of day April 30, 2025) will be electronically sent biographical information on each of the candidates, along with the link to their ballots and the date to return their completed ballot
+- At the commencement of the voting period, voters (all eligible members of the Branch holding membership for the 2025–2026 year, and Honorary members who have paid their fees by April 30, 2026) will be sent biographical information on each candidate, along with their ballots and the deadline for return.

-- Election is a “first past the post” system with provisions to ensure that the “designated” Director positions are filled first
+- The election will follow a “first past the post” system, with provisions to ensure that the designated Director positions are filled first.

-For more information, please consult the CBA Alberta Bylaws.
+For more information, please consult the Bylaws of CBA Alberta.